meilerlab/vustruct/doc/RunSingularity.md

-# Runnign the PSB Pipeline from a Singularity Container,  2021-05-12
+# Runnimg the PSB Pipeline from a Singularity Container,  2021-05-12
-### Use this documentation after README.md and performing setups in the Manifest.txt file
+# Overview

+The Personal Structural Biology Pipeline reads a table of mutations from a missense.csv file for a given patient (also known as project, or case) and launches a variety of analysis algorithms (pathprox, ddG, sequence) on each mutation.

+A typical case run involves ~50 mutations, and runs of ~500 indepent programs.
+Currently, the Pipeline runs on a "slurm" cluster, though this requirement could easily be circumvented in a future release, if requested.

+The final outputs are per-mutation structural analysis reports.

 ## Quick Rampup
 ### Prep, Parse, Plan, Launch, Monitor, Report

 1) Obtain the singularity image file from Chris Moth.

-2) Download structure, genomic, and variant files as documented in DownloadData.md << Youve got this Ideally, but not necessarily, data will
+2) Download structure, genomic, and variant files as documented in DownloadData.md

 3) Create an empty parent work directory on your file system.
 Each variant set, or UDN 'case' will occupy a child directory under this parent.
+It is convenient to point an environment variable to this directory in your .bashrc file.
+We tend to 'export UDN=/our/case_caseparent'

+It may be convenient, though unnecessary, to place your .simg container file in this directory.

 Verify that you can access this directory from inside your container (singularity shell /your/location/image_phase9.simg)